 6. Streaming of pre-recorded video with Restream Events

 Live streaming is for live content, right?
 Wrong.
 You can live stream content you have previously scripted, practiced, recorded, edited, and improved with effects.
 You get all the benefits of being able to produce content at your pace and then stream it live to a waiting audience.

 It’s very simple.
 First you create the video you want to stream.
-Then you upload it to Scheduler and choose the date and time for broadcasting the content live.
+Then you upload it to Events and choose the date and time for broadcasting the content live.
 That’s it!
 You can watch your content as if you were an audience member, or you can focus on engaging with your audience via chats.

 7. Handling multiple chats in one place

 The words “engagement” and “live streaming” are often used in the same sentence for a good reason — live streaming is great for audience engagement.
 Just think about it.
 Someone watching you could chat with you, and you could react to their words in real time, while they are watching.
 That’s the awesome immediacy of live streaming, and it has a lot to do with live chatting.

 But if you plan to stream to multiple channels at the same time, how do you prioritize which audience you’ll chat with?
 It can be very difficult to keep up with a single chat if you have a decent number of viewers.
 Juggling two, three, or four chats can be next to impossible.

 Restream has a solution to that problem, too.
 It’s called Restream Chat.
 It simplifies chatting while multistreaming by showing all the messages in the same window.
 Anyone who has ever had difficulty staying on top of multiple chats will know how useful that is.

 Restream has a lot to offer to anyone interested in live streaming, especially if they plan to multistream.
 With all the features listed here plus a dedicated 24/7 live support team available to all users and visitors to the site on top of it all, it simply has everything you might need to multistream.